MIAGroupUT/carotid-segmentation/docs/Pipeline/Heatmap.md

 Default will perform the pipeline on all participants with a raw image.
 - `--device` (`cuda`|`cpu`) is the device that will be used to perform the forward pass of the U-Net.
 Default will try to find `cuda`, and use `cpu` if it is not available.
+- `--force` is a flag that forces the application of the transform in the chosen output directory, even if the transform was already performed in this folder.

 ## Parameters